redallen/patternfly-scripts/github/patternfly/patternfly/pull_requests/breaking-change-notes.md

 * All `--pf-c-nav--m-dark`

 ## fix(components): remove hover active focus and disabled from workspace [(#2975)](https://github.com/patternfly/patternfly/pull/2975)
-- Removes the class `pf-m-hover` from the About Modal Box component.
+- Removes the class `pf-m-hover` from the About Modal Box component's close button.
 All instances of it should be removed.
 The `:hover` selector still has styles applied to it.

-- Removes the class `pf-m-hover`, `pf-m-active` and `pf-m-focus` from the Accordion component.
+- Removes the class `pf-m-hover`, `pf-m-active` and `pf-m-focus` from the Accordion component's toggle buttons.
 All instances of it should be removed.
 The `:hover`, `:active` and `:focus` selectors still have styles applied to it.

-- Removes the class `pf-m-hover`, `pf-m-active`,  and `pf-m-focus` from the App Launcher component.
+- Removes the class `pf-m-hover`, `pf-m-active`, `pf-m-focus`, and `pf-m-disabled` from the App Launcher component's toggle.
 All instances of it should be removed.
-The `:hover`, `:active` and `:focus` selectors still have styles applied to it.
+The `:hover`, `:active`, `:focus`, and `disabled` selectors still have styles applied to it.

-- Removes the class `pf-m-hover` from the Breadcrumb component.
+- Removes the class `pf-m-hover` from the Breadcrumb component's `.pf-c-breadcrumb__link` element.
 All instances of it should be removed.
 The `:hover` selector still has styles applied to it.

 - Removes the class `pf-m-hover`, and `pf-m-focus` from the Button component.
 All instances of it should be removed.
 The `:hover` and `:focus` selectors still have styles applied to them.

-- Removes the class `pf-m-hover`, `pf-m-active`,  and `pf-m-focus` from the Chip component.
+- Removes the class `pf-m-hover`, `pf-m-active`,  and `pf-m-focus` from the Chip component's overflow chip.
 All instances of it should be removed.
 The `:hover`, `:active` and `:focus` selectors still have styles applied to them.

-- Removes the class `pf-m-hover`, `pf-m-active`,  and `pf-m-focus` from the Context Selector component.
-All instances of it should be removed.
-The `:hover`, `:active` and `:focus` selectors still have styles applied to them.
+- Removes the classes `pf-m-hover` and `pf-m-active`,  and `pf-m-focus` from the Context Selector component toggle.
+Removes `pf-m-hover`, `pf-m-focus`, and `pf-m-disabled` from the context selector item (`.pf-c-context-selector__menu-list-item`).
+All instances of these classes should be removed.
+The `:hover`, `:active`, `:focus`, and `:disabled` selectors still have styles applied to them.

 - Removes the class `pf-m-hover`, `pf-m-active`, `pf-m-focus` and `pf-m-disabled` from the Context Selector component.
 All instances of it should be removed.
 The `:hover`, `:active`, `:disabled` and `:focus` selectors still have styles applied to them.

--  Removes the class `pf-m-hover` and `pf-m-focus` from the Dropdown component.
+-  Removes the class `pf-m-hover` and `pf-m-focus` from the Dropdown component toggle and item (`.pf-c-dropdown__menu-item`).
 All instances of it should be removed.
 The `:hover` and `:focus` selectors still have styles applied to them.

-- Removes the class `pf-m-hover`, `pf-m-active`,  and `pf-m-focus` from the Expandable Section component.
+- Removes the class `pf-m-hover`, `pf-m-active`,  and `pf-m-focus` from the Expandable Section component's toggle.
 All instances of it should be removed.
 The `:hover`, `:active` and `:focus` selectors still have styles applied to them.

-- Removes the class `pf-m-disabled` from the File Upload component.
+- Removes the class `pf-m-disabled` from the File Upload component's `.pf-c-file-upload__file-select` element.
 All instances of it should be removed.
 The `:disabled` selector will still have styles applied to it.

 -  Removes the class `pf-m-hover` and `pf-m-focus` from the Form Control component.
 All instances of it should be removed.
 The `:hover` and `:focus` selectors still have styles applied to them.

-- Removes the class `pf-m-hover`, `pf-m-active`,  and `pf-m-focus` from the Nav component.
+- Removes the class `pf-m-hover`, `pf-m-active`,  and `pf-m-focus` from the Nav component's `.pf-c-nav__link` element.
 All instances of it should be removed.
 The `:hover`, `:active` and `:focus` selectors still have styles applied to them.

-- Removes the class `pf-m-hover`, `pf-m-active`,  and `pf-m-focus` from the Select component.
+- Removes the class `pf-m-hover`, `pf-m-active`,  and `pf-m-focus` from the Options menu component toggle.
+Removes `pf-m-hover`  and `pf-m-focus` from the `.pf-c-options-menu__menu-item` element.
 All instances of it should be removed.
 The `:hover`, `:active` and `:focus` selectors still have styles applied to them.

-- Removes the class `pf-m-hover`, `pf-m-active`,  and `pf-m-focus` from the Simple List component.
+- Removes the class `pf-m-hover` and `pf-m-active`,  and `pf-m-focus` from the Select component toggle.
+Removes `pf-m-hover` and `pf-m-focus` from the `.pf-c-select__menu-item` element.
 All instances of it should be removed.
 The `:hover`, `:active` and `:focus` selectors still have styles applied to them.

+- Removes the class `pf-m-hover`, `pf-m-active`,  and `pf-m-focus` from the Simple List component's `.pf-c-simple-list__item-link` element.
+All instances of it should be removed.
+The `:hover`, `:active` and `:focus` selectors still have styles applied to them.

 -  Removes the class `pf-m-focus` from the Skip to Content component.
 All instances of it should be removed.
-The `:focus` selectors still have styles applied to them.
+The `:focus` selector still has styles applied to it.

--  Removes the class `pf-m-hover` and `pf-m-focus` from the Wizard component.
+-  Removes the class `pf-m-hover` and `pf-m-focus` from the Wizard component's `.pf-c-wizard__nav-link` element.
 All instances of it should be removed.
 The `:hover` and `:focus` selectors still have styles applied to them.

 ## fix(modal): added title, moved padding from container to elements [(#2969)](https://github.com/patternfly/patternfly/pull/2969)
 This PR moves the outer padding on the modal from the `.pf-c-modal-box` container to the modal box elements that are children of the modal.
 To better achieve this spacing, we have dropped the use of the title component to serve as the modal title, and this is now an element of the modal component called `.pf-c-modal-box__title`.
 Any instance of `.pf-c-title` in the modal that serves as the modal title should be replaced with `.pf-c-modal-box__title`.